quozd/awesome-dotnet/README.md

 * [Snappy.Sharp](https://github.com/jeffesp/Snappy.Sharp) - An implementation of Google's Snappy compression algorithm in C#.

 ## Configuration
-* [AgileConfig](https://github.com/dotnetcore/AgileConfig) - AgileConfig is a lightweight configuration center that helps you manage all your application's configurations through website.
+* [AgileConfig](https://github.com/dotnetcore/AgileConfig) - AgileConfig is a lightweight configuration center that helps you manage all your application's configurations through website. -  **NOTE**: This is not affiliated with Microsoft or .NET

 ## Continuous Integration
 * [TeamCity](https://www.jetbrains.com/teamcity/) - Ready to work, extensible and developer-friendly build server — out of the box **[$]**